multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

 Pay special attention to this
 -----------------------------

-All ReactTogether software is distributed under the **Apache 2.0** open source license, and your contributions will be licensed in the same way.
+All React Together software is distributed under the **Apache 2.0** open source license, and your contributions will be licensed in the same way.

-If you work for a company which, by the way or place in which your code was written, by your contract terms or by the laws in your country, could claim any rights (including but not limited to intellectual or industrial property) over your contributed code, you will have to send the project members (by email from your authorised superiors), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to ReactTogether and states that will never claim any kind of rights over it.
+If you work for a company which, by the way or place in which your code was written, by your contract terms or by the laws in your country, could claim any rights (including but not limited to intellectual or industrial property) over your contributed code, you will have to send the project members (by email from your authorised superiors), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to React Together and states that will never claim any kind of rights over it.

-ReactTogether Individual Contributor License Agreement
+React Together Individual Contributor License Agreement
 --------------------------------------------------

-This contributor agreement ("Agreement") documents the rights granted by contributors to the ReactTogether Project.
+This contributor agreement ("Agreement") documents the rights granted by contributors to the React Together Project.

 This is a legally binding document, so please read it carefully before agreeing to it.
-The Agreement may cover more than one software project managed by ReactTogether.
+The Agreement may cover more than one software project managed by React Together.

 ### 1. Definitions

-  * _"ReactTogether"_ means the "ReactTogether project and members".
+  * _"React Together"_ means the "React Together project and members".
-  * _"You"_ means the individual who submits a Contribution to ReactTogether.
+  * _"You"_ means the individual who submits a Contribution to React Together.
-  * _"Contribution"_ means any work of authorship that is submitted by you to ReactTogether in which you own or assert ownership of the Copyright.
+  * _"Contribution"_ means any work of authorship that is submitted by you to React Together in which you own or assert ownership of the Copyright.
   * _"Copyright"_ means all rights protecting works of authorship owned or controlled by you, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by you.
-  * _"Material"_ means the work of authorship which is made available by ReactTogether to third parties.
+  * _"Material"_ means the work of authorship which is made available by React Together to third parties.
 When this Agreement covers more than one software project, the Material means the work of authorship to which the Contribution was submitted.
 After you submit the Contribution, it may be included in the Material.
-  * _"Submit"_ means any form of electronic, verbal, or written communication sent to ReactTogether or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, ReactTogether for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
+  * _"Submit"_ means any form of electronic, verbal, or written communication sent to React Together or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, React Together for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
-  * _"Submission Date"_ means the date on which you submit a Contribution to ReactTogether.
+  * _"Submission Date"_ means the date on which you submit a Contribution to React Together.
-  * _"Effective Date"_ means the date you execute this agreement or the date You first submit a Contribution to ReactTogether, whichever is earlier.
+  * _"Effective Date"_ means the date you execute this agreement or the date You first submit a Contribution to React Together, whichever is earlier.

 ### 2. Grant of Rights